Are home warranties worth it?

 Imagine that a week after moving into your home, you turn on the air conditioning and it doesn’t work — or your dishwasher suddenly quits, or the furnace goes out in the dead of winter.

-Purchasing a home warranty, though, can help alleviate some of the financial burden new homeowners face when a major appliance or home system goes out.
-Yes, you’ll pay for a warranty upfront but the savings could be worth the added expense.
+Purchasing a home warranty can help alleviate some of the financial burden new homeowners face when a major appliance or home system goes out.
+Yes, you’ll pay for the warranty upfront, but the savings could be worth the added expense.
 Here’s an overview on what a home warranty is, how much it costs and if it’s worth it.

 What is a home warranty?

 A home warranty is not an insurance policy, but rather a service contract that pays the cost of repair or replacement of covered items, such as major kitchen appliances, as well as electrical, plumbing, heating and air conditioning systems.
 A warranty doesn’t cover windows, doors or other structural features.

 Separately, homeowners insurance covers losses incurred if your home and belongings are damaged or lost due to fire, theft or other perils.

 “The warranty is designed to cover items that are in satisfactory, good-working condition upon occupancy, and then fail due to normal wear and tear,” says Mike Sadler, vice president of operations at America’s Preferred Home Warranty, based in Jackson, Michigan.

 At her listing appointments, Coleen Smith, a real estate agent with Portside Real Estate Group in Falmouth, Maine, routinely suggests a home warranty to home sellers as a way to attract prospective buyers.
 She also recommends them to buyers.